esbran/Mission-Critical-DB/README.md

 ## Distribution

-Each database consists a collection with n number of Container.
-Each container can have one or many logical partitions and physical partitions.
+Each database consists of n number of Container.
+Each container can have one or many logical partitions and physical partitions hosting the logical partitions .
 Physical partitions are the nodes Cosmos DB is built on and are automatically provisioned as your data size or throughput grows.
-Each physical partition contains 20 GB of data and has a throughput of 10k RU's.
-Each physical partition has n number of logical partitions, but a logical partition can not grow larger than a physical partition.
-When creating new collections the partitioning happens on 6k RU's and allow you to grow to 10k without having to reshuffle.
+Each physical partition can contain up tos 20 GB of data and has a maximum throughput capacity of 10k RU's.
+Each physical partition can have  n number of logical partitions, but a logical partition can not grow larger than a physical partition, hence 1 logical partition can be hosted only on 1 physical partition while 1 physical partition can host n logical partitions.
+When creating new containers if the given initial RU is more than around 8K the CosmosDB gets provisioned as more than 1 physical partition, where each partition can have an RU value between 4k & 6k RU's and this allow you to grow to 10k without having to reshuffle.
+So if your CosmosDB has only 1 physical partition it can grow to 10K RUs without provisioning new nodes, but if you create your CosmosDB starting with 10K RU's you will end up with at least 2 physical partition each using 5K RU's and the CosmosDB  can scale up to 20K RU's without any new node provisioning/

 ### Selecting a partition key

 When designing your Cosmos DB it is essential to chose the right partition key to be able to achieve performance and scalability.
-You have three options; Single value key, Synthetic key or Hierarchial keys.
+You have three options; Single value key, Synthetic key or Hierarchial keys(this feature is in preview).
 Cosmos DB uses the hash of the partition key value to determine which logical and physical partition the data lives on.
-Ideally you want to have an even distribution of logical partitions, with documents and RU usage spread evenly across partitions.
+Ideally you want to have an even distribution of logical partitions  by size and read requests as possible, with documents and RU usage spread evenly across partitions.
 The most efficient way to retrieve a document is by using the documents unique ID and the partition key.
 This will result in a "point read".
 For read heavy workloads choose a key that is part of the filter.
-To add more cardinality to our key, we can use a synthetic key, combining multiple attributes.
+To add more cardinality to our key, we can use a synthetic key, combining multiple attributes. which would require the queries to do the the same combination operation.
+The cons of building a synthetic key is that you can not benefit from it for individual pieces of the synthetic key.

 ```sql
 SELECT * FROM n WHERE "Partition_Key" = 123